// PROFILE

 - game industry operations

-- customer support systems
+- e-commerce support automation and customer experience systems

-- tools development and user research
+- roadmap ownership, tools development, and user research

 - live events, community leadership, and AI-assisted workflow design

 The clearest pattern in my career is this: I notice problems that other people walk past, and I do not just flag them.
 I start building.
 A good example is VR Villa.
 I joined as a VR Tech, helping people into headsets.
-Within months I had expanded into staffing and scheduling systems, data tracking, and eventually built a custom check-in software solution from scratch.
+Within months I had expanded into staffing and scheduling systems, data tracking, check-in workflows, payroll support, and live event visibility tooling.
 Nobody asked me to.
 I just saw what needed to exist and built it.
 That instinct has shown up everywhere I have worked.

 // CAPABILITIES